twardoch/urw-core35-fonts/README.md

 ## About URW++ Design and Development GmbH

-URW++ has established itself in the graphic design industry by continually developing and marketing innovative font and software products.
+**URW++ Design and Development GmbH** has established itself in the graphic design industry by continually developing and marketing innovative font and software products.

 Based on our technical font production skills, we are particularly successful in the area of corporate type development and production as well as a supplier of the so-called world or global fonts for OEM customers.
 Additionally, we distinguish ourselves by a comprehensive non-Latin font offering.